Petroleum coke: Storage, disposal, and sale

 Nearly pure carbon, petcoke is a potent source of carbon dioxide if burned.

 Petroleum coke may be stored in a pile near an oil refinery pending sale.
 For example, in 2013 a large stockpile owned by Koch Carbon near the Detroit River was produced by a Marathon Petroleum refinery in Detroit which had begun refining bitumen from the oil sands of Alberta in November 2012.
 Large stockpiles of petcoke also existed in Canada as of 2013, and China and Mexico were markets for petcoke exported from California to be used as fuel.
 As of 2013 Oxbow Corporation, owned by William I. Koch, was a major dealer in petcoke, selling 11 million tons annually.

-In 2017 a quarter of US exports of the fuel went to India, an Associated Press investigation found.
-In 2016 this amounted to more than eight million metric tons, more than 20 times as much as in 2010.
+In 2017, a quarter of US exports of the fuel went to India, an Associated Press investigation found.
+In 2016, this amounted to more than eight million metric tons, more than 20 times as much as in 2010.
 India's Environmental Pollution Control Authority tested imported petcoke in use near New Delhi, and found sulfur levels 17 times the legal limit.

-The International Convention for Prevention of Pollution from Ships (MARPOL 73/78), adopted by the IMO, has mandated that marine vessels shall not consume residual fuel oils (bunker fuel, etc) with a sulfur content greater than 0.5% from the year 2020.
+The International Convention for Prevention of Pollution from Ships (MARPOL 73/78), adopted by the International Maritime Organization (IMO), has mandated that marine vessels shall not consume residual fuel oils (bunker fuel, etc) with a sulfur content greater than 0.5% from the year 2020.
 Nearly 38% of residual fuel oils are consumed in the shipping sector.
 In the process of converting excess residual oils into lighter oils by coking processes, pet coke is generated as a byproduct.
 Pet coke availability is expected to increase in the future due to falling demand for residual oil.
 Pet coke is also used in methanation plants to produce synthetic natural gas, etc. in order to avoid a pet coke disposal problem.